superboySB/agile_autonomy_ws/src/launch_simulation_x86_64.md

-Note for superboySB
+Note for runing codes in x86_64 machines

 # Requirements
 Ubuntu 20.04 + RTX 3090

-nvidia docker

 # Build a nvidia docker
 ```sh